SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Gambits

-You learn three special maneuvers called gambits.
+You learn three special techniques called gambits.
 Using a gambit costs one gambit die.
 Most gambits enhance your attacks in a way and add the gambit die's roll to the attack's damage.
 You can only have one gambit active at a time.
 Some of your gambits require your target to make a saving throw to avoid its detrimental effects.
 The Gambit DC of these gambits is 8 + proficiency bonus + Strength or Dexterity modifier, whichever is higher.

 * Sharp Mind